thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   )
 }
 ```
 `Fun` is where we actually start doing some nontrivial inference.
-We'll create a fresh type variable and record it as the type of `arg` in our `env`.
-With our fresh type variable in scope, we'll infer a type for `body`.
+We create a fresh type variable and record it as the type of `arg` in our `env`.
+With our fresh type variable in scope, we infer a type for `body`.
 We then use our inferred body type and generated argument type to construct a function type for our `Fun` node.
 While `Fun` itself doesn't produce any constraints, it does pass on any constraints that `body` generated.
 Now that we know how to type a function, let's learn how to type a function application:
 ```rs
 Ast::App(fun, arg) => {
   let (arg_out, arg_ty) = self.infer(env.clone(), *arg);